olicreater1/Minecraft-Server-Free/README.md

 # Free Minecraft Server
-This is a program that runs on linux, I personally use oracle cloud to run this, but anything can be used in this case.
+This is a program that runs on Linux, I personally use Oracle Linux to run this, but anything can be used in this case as long as propper command infastructure is available.

 # System Requirements
 4-5 G or more ram is optimal but more can be used for larger scale servers